 According to the American Society on Aging, your brain continues to make new cells and establish nerve connections throughout life.
 For this to happen, you must exercise your brain.
 Combining travel with learning experiences can keep your brain as healthy as the rest of your body.

 Some travelers like to make lists of related destinations – such as the New 7 Wonders Of the World – and visit each place on their list.
 If you are looking for a worldwide travel project and climbing the Seven Summits isn’t your thing, a visit to each of the New 7 Wonders of the World could be just the project you’re looking for.

 Many travelers decide to visit their ancestors’ homeland on their first trip abroad.
 Genealogy is an extremely popular hobby, and there is nothing quite like doing your research on-scene.
-You might see the buildings your ancestors lived and worked in or meet a distant cousin.
+You might see the buildings your ancestors lived in or meet a distant cousin.
 Finding new information about your ancestors and immersing yourself in their culture will add new dimensions to your family history research.

 What Problems Could I Encounter While Traveling Abroad?

 Learning a few words in another language can be a daunting experience.
 If language barriers bother you, but you would still like to visit another country, consider traveling with a tour group.